Theses, projects, and dissertations

 Master of Science: Thesis or scholarly project

-All Master of Science students are required to engage in an independent scholarly inquiry activity resulting in either a thesis or a scholarly project.
-The distinction between a thesis and a scholarly project option is neither the quality nor the quantity of effort; they are different forms of scholarly inquiry.
+All Master of Science students are required to engage in an independent scholarly inquiry activity resulting in either a scholarly project or a thesis.
+The distinction between a scholarly project and a thesis option is neither the quality nor the quantity of effort; they are different forms of scholarly inquiry.

-- Guidance by a supervisory committee who must approve a written plan.
-For thesis students, the plan is the thesis proposal.
-For scholarly project students, the plan is the Master’s Project Initial Plan and Final Product Report form.
+- For scholarly project students, the plan is the Master of Nursing Scholarly Project Plan and Final Product Report form.

-- All students must complete and submit the Use of Human and Animal Subjects for Theses and Dissertations form.
+- Completion and submission of the Use of Human and Animal Subjects Form.

-- Completion of a final examination and final quarter requirements.
+- Completion of The Final Examination and final quarter requirements.

 The thesis is an independent piece of research on a topic of particular interest to the student that involves the application of a research methodology.